FujitsuEnablingSoftwareTechnologyGmbH/custom-image-builder/README.md

 ```

 #### Configuring enviroment variables
-Building on DevStack requires all the following environment
-variables.
-To do that just execute the env-vars-vm.sh
-Make sure you enter the correct OS_TENANT_ID from Horizon: Identity -> Projects -> admin -> Project ID
+Building on DevStack requires all if the following environment variables to be set accordingly.
+Every variable should be left unedited with the excpetions of OS_TENANT_ID.
+To get this value go to Horizon: Identity -> Projects -> admin -> Project ID.
 ```
 #!/bin/bash